Exabyte-io/documentation/docs/materials-designer/3d-editor/view.md

 # Rotate / Translate / Zoom

-Toggling "Rotate / Zoom" option will allow the user to:
+Toggling "Rotate / Zoom" option will allow the user to.

 - `Rotate` the crystal view by moving the mouse around whilst holding the **left button**.
 - `Translate` the crystal view by moving the mouse around whilst holding the **right button**.